Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 - I am currently providing consultation to CBT therapists in an NHS primary care service on how to work with people with medical illnesses.

-- I am conducting and supervising research at the University on online therapy and mindfulness for people with long term physical health conditions.
+- I am conducting and supervising research at the University on online therapy and mindfulness for people with depression

 - PGDip CBT, Salomons Centre for Applied Psychology, Canterbury Christ Church University, 2010